spacetimeengineer/mupy/README.md

 If you look at the cost/quantity curve for 3D printers vs other manufacturing methods you willnotice that 3D printers prestent a flat curve.
 - 3D printers are getting better.
 - 3D printers can be more compadible withmupy because small tweaks to the geometry of the part is trivial.
-- It is a misconception that 3D printers are not worthy canidates for scale grade manufacturing its just that we have to not compare them to manufacturing systems which limit
+- It is a misconception that 3D printers are not worthy canidates for scale grade manufacturing its just that we have to not compare them to manufacturing systems which limit.

 ### mupy caveats
 The mupy-core package is not without issues or inefficiencies and to make an analogy regarding the circumstance, try to imagine the mu technology as a recipe and mupy as the cuisine implementation of the recipe one prepares but with using suboptimal or subsitution ingredients.
 Obviously this is not ideal but it works!
 Here are three glaring issues you should be aware of.
 They are more difficult to solve than you would probally realize.